jupyterlab/extension-examples/settings/README.md

 jlpm add @jupyterlab/coreutils
 ```

-Once this is done.
-You can import the interface in your code.
+Once this is done, you can import the interface in your code.

 ```ts
 // src/index.ts#L6-L6